GouthamOfTheNP/GPACalculatorFISD/README.md

 # GPA Calculator Server Signup

-A web application to calculate and manage GPA using Streamlit and SQLite.
+A web application to calculate and manage GPA using Flask and SQLite.

 ## Table of Contents